-Ive always enjoyed making stuff.
-However, I only really felt like I discovered my own sense of creativity having left college and travelled to the chaos of India.
-It was there that I started painting on a grand scale, and where I had my formative experiences with a sub-culture, namely, the acid party scene.
+However, I only discovered my true expression after having left college…in particular during my prolonged travels to India.
+It was there that I was inspired to paint on a grand scale, and where I had my first formative experiences with a sub-culture, namely, the acid party scene.

 To enquire about purchasing or commissioning a chair, to discuss your ideas, or to find out about upcoming shows, galleries and outlets, please contact me.